 What else should I consider?

-Data specific to the coronavirus is only beginning to emerge.
+Data on mechanical ventilation for COVID-19 patients continues to emerge.
 People with COVID-19 who receive ventilation have varying levels of recovery.

 - Ventilator duration.
-Most patients with COVID-19 who are on a ventilator spend on average 10 days to 3 weeks in the ICU on a ventilator.
+Most patients with COVID-19 who are on a ventilator spend on average 10 days to 3 weeks in the ICU.
 For most other conditions, the average time on a ventilator is 3 to 7 days.
 Ventilation can damage the heart and lungs; the longer someone is on a ventilator, the greater the risk of organ damage.

 - Ventilator recovery.
 Recovery is not always easy.
-Some patients die from heart problems within a few days of beginning ventilation, require dialysis due to kidney failure or have permanent lung damage.
+Some patients die from heart problems within a few days of beginning ventilation, require dialysis due to kidney failure or have permanent lung or heart damage.
 Others still are no longer able to walk, move or think the way they previously did and show signs of mental impairment.
-The longer a person is on a ventilator, the likelihood of these adverse effects increases and survival decreases.
+5 The longer a person is on a ventilator, the likelihood of these adverse effects increases and survival decreases.
 Ventilator survival.
 Survival rates for people who receive ventilation have steadily increased since the initial reports in March, largely because providers have become more skilled at treating people with the virus.
 Studies show that younger age offers the greater chance for survival for patients receiving mechanical ventilation..
 6 The survival rate decreases for people with any of the following factors: older age and underlying conditions, such as hypertension, chronic kidney disease and diabetes.

 Cardiopulmonary Resuscitation or CPR